Hornsea, located on the Holderness Coast, has a range of coastal management strategies to reduce the impact of coastal erosion.

-Hornsea lies upon unconsolidated till.
-This material was deposited by glaciers during the last ice age 18,000 years ago.
+Hornsea lies upon boulder clay.
+This material is unconsolidated till was deposited by glaciers during the last ice age 18,000 years ago.
 The boulder clay consists of about 72% mud, 27% sand and 1% boulders and large pebbles.

-The videos below shows the importance of the sea wall at Hornsea, particularly during a spring high tide combined with strong winds!
+The videos below show the importance of the seawall at Hornsea, particularly during a spring tide combined with strong winds!

-More recently a stone gabion and steel reventment has been erected to the south of Hornsea.
+More recently a stone and steel gabion and a concrete revetment have been erected to the south of Hornsea.
 This helps protect the caravan park.